tkerbe2/iac-intro-lab-2/README.md

 ***

 You've finished this lab and have completed the following items:
-- ✅ Launched a bash Cloud Shell environment.
+- ✅ Created a new AWS account.
-- ✅ Saved your Subscription ID to a variable and exported it for Terraform.
-- ✅ Cloned the GitHub repo.
-- ✅ Modified some Terraform variables in the terraform.tfvars file.
-- ✅ Initialized your directory.
+- ✅ Logged into your AWS root account.
+- ✅ Created an AWS IAM user that will be used for Terraform.
-- ✅ Ran a Terraform plan and applied the changes.
+- ✅ Created an access key and secret key with the new user.
-- ✅ Verified your resources in the Azure UI.
-- ✅ Ran a Terraform destroy and unset your variables

 ***